davide-coccomini/MINTIME-Multi-Identity-size-iNvariant-TIMEsformer-for-Video-Deepfake-Detection/README.md

 To validate the real effectiveness of the implementation choices made on the presented architecture, we also conducted some alternative architecture training.
 In particular, the simplest of the two consists of a freezed EfficientNet-B0 pre-trained on the DFDC and FaceForensics++ datasets but whose output features, instead of going into a Transformer as in the original architecture, are given as input directly to a simple MLP.
 ![Baseline](images/baseline.gif)

-Faces of the same identity extracted from several frames are combined before being fed back to the network by a simple average.
+The MLP performs frame-by-frame classification for each face of the video and the predictions are then averaged and evaluated against a fixed threshold.

 ## Additional Parameters
 In all the scripts the following parameters can be also customized: